 Missing letters in clue

 Missing letter clues typically generate one 'thematic' letter per clue.
 The letter can be omitted from definitions only or from wordplays only; the preamble will mention this.
-Alternatively they can be omitted from wordplay or definition, and the preamble will simple say that a letter has been omitted from each clue.
+Alternatively they can be omitted from wordplay or definition, and the preamble will simply say that a letter has been omitted from each clue.

 The clue "Chap agitated, I bet (4)" is a missing letter clue for BITE, the corrected definition being CHAMP (missing letter M), while "Halt on summit (4)" gives STOP (S + TOP), with 'on' in the wordplay becoming SON (missing letter S).